 The support we offer during pregnancy.

-She is available at the practice on Tuesdays and Thursdays.
+She is available at the practice on Mondays and Tuesdays.
 You can book an appointment with her via the reception desk.

 The role of the midwife